 No. Companies with at least 25% of foreign equity in Nigeria are no longer exempt.

 Other points to note...

 - Foreign equity is no more a basis for exemption.

 - Businesses with at least 25% foreign equity and indigenous companies have the same exposure to MinTax.

-- MinTax is a flat charge of 0.5% on turnover only.
+- Though MinTax is a flat charge of 0.5% on total turnover less franked investment income, there is a lower rate of 0.25% for two YOA.
 The lower the turnover, the lesser the amount payable.
-A company with an annual turnover of NGN100million will pay NGN500,000.
-In contrast, a revenue of NGN500million per annum will attract a charge of NGN2.5million.
+At a rate of 0.5%, a company with an annual turnover of NGN100 million will pay NGN500,000.
+In contrast, a revenue of NGN500 million per annum will attract a charge of NGN2.5million.

 Get the latest content delivered to your inbox..